- Better Choice

 - Western king prawns are caught in bottom otter trawls in Queensland in a fishery that targets multiple species.

 - While the species is likely resilient to overfishing and there is no evidence the stock is unhealthy, it is concerning the western king prawn catch has almost doubled between 2019 and 2020.
 Environmental fluctuations, linked to seasonal rainfall, are likely to have greater impact on their stock levels than fishing pressure.

 - The accidental catch of threatened and endangered species like endemic sharks and rays is a major issue in Australian prawn fisheries.
 Bycatch mitigation measures including turtle excluder devices are used in Queensland but the state abandoned an independent observer program in 2012 so bycatch reporting may not be reliable.

 - Western king prawns are caught using otter trawls that operate just above the seafloor.
 Trawling is conducted over sandy and muddy seafloors in and around the Great Barrier Reef Marine Park.
 Zoning closes 66% of the marine park to fishing and the impact of trawling over trawled habitat is not thought to be of high risk to the environment.

 Western king prawns are a minor component of a fishery that primarily targets tiger prawns along the east coast of QLD.
-Although information used to assess the health of the population on the east coast is relatively old, there are no indications of issues with the stock at present.
+Although information used to assess the health of the population on the east coast is lacking, there are no indications of issues with the stock at present.